Rectified deep neural networks overcome the curse of dimensionality for nonsmooth value functions in zero-sum games of nonlinear stiff systems: Introduction

-In recent years, DNNs have achieved remarkable performance in representing high-dimensional mappings in a wide range of applications (see e.g.~\cite{luo2012,lecun2015,luo2015,mnih2015,beck2017} and the references therein for applications in optimal control and numerical simulation of PDEs), and it seems that DNNs admit the flexibility to overcome the curse of dimensionality.
-However, even though there is a vast literature on the approximation theory of artificial neural networks (see e.g.~\cite{hornik1989,mhaskar2016,montanelli2017,petersen2017,yarotsky2017,arora2018,e2018,elbrachter2018,he2018,jentzen2018,schwab2018,bolcskei2019,grohs2019,guhring2019,opschoor2019}), to the best of our knowledge, only \cite{elbrachter2018,grohs2018,jentzen2018} established DNNs' expression rates for approximating nonsmooth value functions (associated with uncontrolled SDEs with nonstiff affine diffusion coefficients).
+In recent years, DNNs have achieved remarkable performance in representing high-dimensional mappings in a wide range of applications (see e.g.~\cite{luo2012,lecun2015,luo2015,mnih2015,han2016,beck2017,hure2019,ito2019,pham2019} and the references therein for applications in optimal control and numerical simulation of PDEs), and it seems that DNNs admit the flexibility to overcome the curse of dimensionality.
+However, even though there is a vast literature on the approximation theory of artificial neural networks (see e.g.~\cite{hornik1989,mhaskar2016,montanelli2017,petersen2017,yarotsky2017,arora2018,e2018,elbrachter2018,he2018, hutzenthaler2018, jentzen2018,schwab2018,bolcskei2019,hutzenthaler2019gradient,hutzenthaler2019,grohs2019,guhring2019,opschoor2019}), to the best of our knowledge, only \cite{elbrachter2018,grohs2018,hutzenthaler2018,jentzen2018,hutzenthaler2019gradient,hutzenthaler2019} established DNNs' expression rates for approximating nonsmooth value functions (associated with $d$-dimensional SDEs whose diffusion coefficients are affine with respect to the state variable and both the drift and diffusion coefficients are Lipschitz continuous with a constant \textit{independent of} the dimension $d$).

 In this work, we shall extend their results by giving a rigorous proof of the fact that DNNs do overcome the curse of dimensionality for approximating (nonsmooth) value functions of zero-sum games of \textit{controlled} SDEs with \textit{stiff, time-inhomogeneous, nonlinear} coefficients.
 More precisely, we shall establish that for a wide class of controlled stiff SDEs, to represent the corresponding value functions with accuracy $\eps$, the number of parameters in the employed DNNs grows at most polynomially in both the dimension of the state equation and the reciprocal of the accuracy $\eps$ (see Theorems \ref{thm:expression_sde} and \ref{thm:expression_sde_ctrl}).
 As a direct consequence of these expression rates, we show that one can approximate the viscosity solution to a Kolmogorov backward PDE with stiff coefficients by DNNs with polynomial complexity (see Corollary \ref{cor:pde}).
-Moreover, if we further assume that the Galerkin approximation of the controlled SPDE has a convergence rate $\cO(d^{-\gamma})$ for some $\gamma>0$, our result indicates that we can represent the nonlinear functional $\cV$ without the curse of dimensionality.
+In particular, if one further assumes that the Galerkin approximation of a controlled SPDE has a convergence rate $\cO(d^{-\gamma})$ for some $\gamma>0$, our result indicates that we can represent the nonlinear value functional $\cV$ without the curse of dimensionality.

 The approach we take here is to first describe the evolution of a $d$-dimensional controlled SDE \eqref{eq:sde_intro} by using a suitable discrete-time dynamical system, and then constructing the desired DNN by a specific realization of the discrete-time dynamics.
 This is of the same spirit as \cite{jentzen2018}, where the authors represent an uncontrolled SDE with constant diffusion and nonlinear drift coefficients by its explicit Euler discretization.
 However, due to the stiffness of the It\^{o}-Galerkin SDEs considered in this paper, such an explicit time discretization will in fact lead to an approximation error depending exponentially on the dimension $d$ (cf.~\cite[Proposition 4.4]{jentzen2018}), and hence it cannot be used in our construction.
 We shall overcome this difficulty by approximating the underlying dynamics with its partial-implicit Euler discretization, whose error depends polynomially on the dimension $d$ and the (time) stepsize.
 We also adopt a two-step approximation of the terminal cost function involving truncation and extrapolation, which allows us to construct rectified neural networks for quadratically growing terminal costs; see the discussion below (H.\ref{assum:coeff_d}) for details.